-Develop ordinances/regulatory limits on what kinds of development are acceptable in specific areas of town to protect water supplies.
-Responsibility: Planning Board.

-Identify areas that should be purchased by the town or obtain restrictive conservation easements on to protect groundwater and drinking water supplies.
-Responsibility: Conservation Commission, Planning Board.
+- 1. Develop ordinances/regulatory limits on what kinds of development are acceptable in specific areas of town to protect water supplies.
+Responsibility: Planning Board. - 2.
+Identify areas that should be purchased by the town or obtain restrictive conservation easements to protect groundwater and drinking water supplies.
+Responsibility: Conservation Commission, Planning Board. - 3.
 Create a process and regulatory structure to mitigate the cumulative effect of development pressure on ground water.
-Responsibility: Planning Board.
+Responsibility: Planning Board. - 4.
 Increase the number of roads designated as low salt use in sensitive areas to minimize impacts of salt use and decrease groundwater contamination.
-Responsibility: Selectmen, DPW, Conservation Commission.
+Responsibility: Selectmen, - 5.
 Provide educational information to town residents about water resource conservation, pollution prevention, wetlands, groundwater, use of lawn chemicals (fertilizers, herbicides, and pesticides), and proper use and care of septic systems readily available, especially as residents move into town who are not accustomed to municipal water and sewer services.
-Responsibility: Conservation Commission, Planning Board.

-Appendix and Resources

-New Hampshire Dept. of Environmental Services (NHDES) "Innovative Land Use Planning Techniques Handbook", Section 2: Environmental Characteristics Zoning, 2.4 Wetlands Protection, Complete Chapter and Model Ordinance for Wetlands Protection Template.

-http://des.nh.gov/organization/divisions/water/wmb/repp/documents/ilupt chpt 2.4.pdf

-Buffers for Wetlands and Surface Waters: A Guidebook for New Hampshire Communities. https://www.nh.gov/oep/planning/resources/documents/buffers.pdf http://des.nh.gov/organization/divisions/water/wmb/repp/documents/ilupt_chpt_2.5.pdf

-NH Office of Energy and Planning and NHDES, Model Groundwater Protection Ordinance, revised 2010. http://des.nh.gov/organization/commissioner/pip/publications/wd/documents/wd-06-41.pdf http://des.nh.gov/organization/commissioner/pip/publications/wd/documents/wd-07-29.pdf

-NHDES, "Innovative Land Use Planning Techniques Handbook", Section 2: Environmental Characteristics Zoning, 2.5 Protection of Groundwater and Surface Water Resources, Complete Chapter and Model Groundwater Protection Ordinance Template.

-NHDES, "Guide to Groundwater Protection".

-NHDES, "Innovative Land Use Planning Techniques Handbook", Section 2:Environmental Characteristics Zoning, 2.6 Shoreland Protection: The Importance of Riparian Buffers, Complete Chapter and Model Ordinance for Shoreland and Riparain Protection Template.

-http://des.nh.gov/organization/divisions/water/wmb/repp/documents/ilupt chpt 2.6.pdf
+Responsibility: Conservation Commission, Planning Board. - 6.
+Perform a ground water resource survey/assessment to determine the extent of MV Water resources and develop; recommendation based on the results of survey (As town reaches growth capacity)

+&lt;sup>9 http://des.nh.gov/organization/commissioner/pip/publications/wd/documents/wd-07-29.pdf